Rich Plugins Data Structures

 SessionState

 A SessionState data structure is created for every authenticated request and stored in Redis.
 It’s used to track the activity of a given key in different ways, mainly by the built-in Tyk middleware like the quota middleware or the rate limiter.
 A rich plugin can create a SessionState object and store it in the same way built-in authentication mechanisms do.
 This is what a custom authentication middleware does.
 This is also part of a Coprocess.Object.
-Returning a null session object from a custom authentication middleware is considered a failed authentication and the appropriate HTTP 403 error is returned by the gateway (this is the default behaviour) and can be overridden by using ReturnOverrides.
+Returning a null session object from a custom authentication middleware is considered a failed authentication and the appropriate HTTP 403 error is returned by the gateway (this is the default behavior) and can be overridden by using ReturnOverrides.

 Field Descriptions